ibm-cloud-docs/vpc/vpn-upgrade-ciphers.md

    * **Diffie-Hellman group** - DH group to use for IKE Phase 1.
 One of: `14`, `15`, `16`, `17`, `18`, `19`, `20`, `21`, `22`, `23`, `24`, `31`.
 1. Click **Save**.

-### Upgrading a VPN from a custom IPsec policy by using the UI
+### Upgrading a VPN from a custom IPsec policy in the UI
 {: #upgrade-vpn-custom-ipsec-policy-procedure-ui}
 {: ui}